alphagov/government-service-design-manual/guides-and-toolkits/design-patterns/index.md

 ---
 layout: gsdm
-title: Design pattern library
+title: Design patterns
+subtitle: Common interface elements for digital services
 section: guidance
-subsection: Design patterns
+audience:
+  primary: designer
+  secomdary: researcher
+type: resource
 status: draft
 ---

 <div class="pattern-library">
-  <h2>What is this?...</h2>
+  <h2>What is this?</h2>
   <p>Design patterns are reusable bits of web interface like form controls, navigation and calendars.</p>
   <p>The patterns here are experimental and are currently only available via the GOV.UK Prototyping app.</p>